dgraph-io/pydgraph/README.md

 ### Async methods.

 The `alter` method in the client has an asyncronous version called `async_alter`.
 The async methods return a future.
-You can use this future by retrieving the result with the `result` method on the future object.
-Below is a short example:
+You can directly call the `result` method on the future.
+However.
+The DgraphClient class provides a static method `handle_alter_future` to handle any possible exception.

 ```
 alter_future = self.client.async_alter(pydgraph.Operation(
 	schema="name: string @index(term) ."))
-response = alter_future.result()
+response = pydgraph.DgraphClient.handle_alter_future(alter_future)
 ```

 The `query` and `mutate` methods int the `Txn` class also have async versions called `async_query` and `async_mutation` respectively.
 These functions work just like `async_alter`.

-However, retrieving the result is a little different because some extra processing needs to be done.
 You can use the `handle_query_future` and `handle_mutate_future` static methods in the `Txn` class to retrieve the result.
 A short example is given below:

 ```
 txn = client.txn()